 The historical contexts represented in the films is extended by the study of significant film movements so that learners can gain a sense of the development of film from its early years to its still emerging digital future.
 Studies in documentary, experimental and short films also add to the breadth of the learning experience.

-Five GCSE subjects at Grade 4 or above, including English, Film or Media Studies.
-Previous experience in Media or Film Studies is not required.
+A minimum of five GCSE subjects at grade 4 or above, including English, Film or Media Studies.
+Previous experience of Media or Film Studies is not required.
 There is a substantial essay writing component to this course.

 |Examined component||Covers the style, context, and meaning of both classic and independent American film, as well as modern British cinema.||Examined components combined - 70%|